Skip to navigation menu Skip to content

 • The experts you need are here

 Seattle Children’s is the only PCD referral center in the Pacific Northwest, with patients coming from Washington, Wyoming, Idaho, Oregon, Alaska and Montana.
 We are the only center in the Northwest that performs nasal nitric oxide testing, which can be used to help diagnose PCD.
+We collaborate with Dr. Christopher Goss at the University of Washington to ensure optimal transition and longitudinal care for adults with PCD.

 For more than a decade, U.S. News & World Report has consistently ranked us among the top pediatric pulmonary programs in the nation, which means your child will be cared for by the very best.